meetjn/Web-Dev-Notes/README.md

 Just like page.tsx and layout.tsx, you can define a skeleton.tsx file that will render until all the async operations finish Create a loading.tsx file in the root folder

-NOTE: NEXT js provides more such files but these are the bare minimum to know of.
+NOTE: NEXT js provides more such files but these are the bare minimum.

 6) Introducing API routes in Next.js